-A- General Requirements of a Company Name
+A- General Requirements of Hong Kong company names

 1. A company may be registered with an English name, a Chinese name, or an English name and a Chinese name.
 A company name with a combination of English words/letters and Chinese characters is not allowed.